AnnaMariaRiera/MasterThesis/README.md

   - Rand3.py implements a random motion with 3 e-puck robots

 Matlab code:
 Simulates the experiments with matlab.
-Nc and Nr can be changed in order to modify the number of robots performing the circular formation and the number of robots moving randomly, respectively.
+Nc and Nr can be changed in order to modify the number of robots performing the circular formation (Nc) and the number of robots moving randomly (Nr).